Kunlong1994/lab3/Lab-01.md

 Update your circuit so the jumper wire connects to pin 11.
 (To control an LED using PWM, you have to connect it to one of the pins that supports PWM (not all do!).

-## Part E. Fade an LED using Arduino
+## Part E. Fade a LED using Arduino

 On the Metro Mini, these are pins 3, 5, 6, 9, 10 and 11.